code-423n4/docs/awarding/incentive-model-and-awards/awarding-process.md

  1. Participants who have have already submitted their tax info when awards are announced will receive awards with 1 week of the announcement.
  2. Once the 30-day window (after the announcement) passes, C4 will review any newly submitted tax info and send the second and final batch of awards within 1 week. *If your tax info is not received within 30 days of the award announcement, you will not be eligible to receive that award.*

-It is sufficient to have *submitted* your tax information by the allotted deadline; it does not need to have been reviewed by us by the deadline.
+From a timing standpoint, it is sufficient to have *submitted* your tax information by the allotted deadline; it does not need to have been reviewed or approved by us by the deadline.
+However, your submission must be reviewed and approved in order for Code4rena to pay you.

 Registered users can [submit their tax information here](https://code4rena.com/tax-info).